ComputationalRadiationPhysics/isaac/README.md

 * Alpaka for the abstraction of the acceleration device
 * IceT for combining the visualization created from the in situ plugin
 * MPI for the communication of IceT
+* Boost (at least 1.5.6) is needed, but only template libraries, so no installation or static linking is needed here

 What does work
 --------------